tx-pts-dai/terraform-aws-ec2-actions-runners/README.md

 1. Update versions in [`runners.tf`](./runners.tf) and [`lambdas/runners_lambdas.tf`](./lambdas/runners_lambdas.tf).
 1. Change directory into `lambdas` and run `terraform init` and `terraform apply`.
 This will download the latest .zip files needed for the different lambdas.
-1. Commit all of these changes.
+1. Commit all the changed files.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements